Crème caramel: Philippines

 Philippine leche flan are characteristically oval-shaped due to the traditional use of tin molds known as llaneras.

-In the Philippines, crème caramel is known as "leche flan" (an anglicization of Spanish flan de leche, literally "milk flan"), which is a heavier version of the Spanish dish, made with condensed milk and more egg yolks.
+In the Philippines, crème caramel is known as leche flan (an anglicization of Spanish flan de leche, literally "milk flan"), which is a denser and sweeter version of the Spanish dish, made with condensed milk and just egg yolks.
+It originated from the utilization of leftover egg yolks after the egg whites were used in making mortar (palitada) for buildings in the 16th century Spanish Philippines.
+Leche flan is a staple dessert in celebratory feasts in Philippine culture.

 Leche flan is usually steamed over an open flame or stove top in an oval-shaped tin mold known as llanera (also spelled lyanera, which is also used to make hardinera), although rarely it can also be cooked in an oven.
-Leche flan is a staple dessert in celebratory feasts.

 Leche flan is also commonly baked into pastries.
 The most common is the Filipino dessert flan cake or leche flan cake, a Filipino chiffon or sponge cake base (mamón) with a layer of leche flan on top.
 It can similarly be baked into steamed cupcakes known as puto mamón, a combination known as puto flan.
+It is also a key component of the halo-halo shaved ice dessert.